4 Use Git and GitHub

 Git tries to combine both sets of changes into a new snapshot.

-That new snapshot becomes a new commit M. The merge commit M exists only locally until you git push
+That new snapshot becomes a new commit M. The merge commit M exists only locally until you git push. * When you push, origin/main is updated to point to M, and the remote history now includes that merge commit.

 - Pros: Preserves exact history as it happened (no rewrite).